 p) for paragraphs, list elements (

-table) for data tables, and so on.
-Using semantic markup helps search engines identify and categorize your content with minimal effort.
+table) for data tables.
+Semantic markup helps search engines identify and categorize your content with minimal effort.

-While our product correctly uses semantic markup (the content is isolated in an
+While Algolia uses semantic markup (the content is isolated in an

 article element, a

-header section with the product name in a
+header section with the product name in an

 h2 element, a product image with an